andreigue/simpleTrojan/README.md

 - Clone the repo
 - (OPTIONAL) Generate a virtual environment by running `python -m venv env` (or using an IDE) and activate it by running `env\Scripts\activate.bat` (for Windows)
-- Install the required packages with `pip install -r requirements.txt`
+- Install the required packages with `pip install -r requirements.txt` **Note:** On Windows, if you are having issues with creating a virtual environment due to the Python path, you can fix this by simply going into the Microsoft Store app, and installing Python from there.

 ### Third Party Tools Used